digiaiiris/tuntilukkarihelp/README.md

 ![Modules screenshot](modules.png)

 The application consists of different modules.
-The current module can be switched from the menu in the top-left corner.
+The current module can be switched from the menu in the top bar.

  1. **Enter Hours** module allows you to record work entries, see its manual [below](#enter-hours-usage-and-features)
  2. **View My Hours** module allows you to search and visualize work entries of the past, see its manual [below](#view-my-hours-usage-and-features)